Custom eLearning Solutions

 Example:

-A test presents brief content samples such as a fact from a wire service, a quote from a competitor or a short video clip.
-Learners decide whether to credit, quote or omit each item and receive immediate feedback that clarifies fair use versus infringement, helping them publish quickly and responsibly.
+Spot readiness gaps before they hurt audience growth, publishing speed, or brand consistency.
+Employees decide whether to credit, quote or omit each item and receive immediate feedback that clarifies fair use versus infringement, helping them publish quickly and responsibly.

 Personalized Learning Paths